newque/newque/README.md

 ### Basics

-A message broker acts as a service in between networked applications, devices, datastores, etc. It can accept client application's requests to return aggregate data from your backend servers, or itself acting as a collector.
+A message broker acts as a service in between networked applications, devices, datastores, etc. It can accept client applications' requests to return aggregate data from your backend servers, or itself acting as a collector.
 Message brokers offset developer workload and application complexity by handling several things, including:

 - Collecting data
 - Log aggregation